pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 ### Wire up and functions

-The table below show the pins wire up for this example on Arduino Pro Mini.
+The table below shows the pins wire up for this example on Arduino Pro Mini.

 | Device name               | Device Pin / Description  |  Arduino Pin  |
 | ----------------          | --------------------      | ------------  |